 I used the Barrett Bra pattern from Madalynne to make this top (scroll down the page I linked to find it, and have fun checking out her other free patterns), and sewed it using Pine Crest Athletic knit from fabric.com.
-The cactus print that I used is currently sold out, but I *think* they do digital printing and so it may come back in stock at some point.
+The cactus print that I used can be found here (affiliate link), but I *think* they do digital printing and so it may come in and out of stock.
 I just used lightweight nylon spandex in a nude color to line the top.

 Here’s a list of the supplies besides fabric (most of these are affiliate links):

 - 3/8 inch cotton swimsuit elastic.
 For a more firm band, you can zig-zag two lengths of 3/8 elastic together at the long edges, with one side of the stitch landing on one piece and one on the other to make a 3/4 wide band.

 And here’s a list of modifications you need to make to the pattern:

 - Measure up 1/2″ at center back of back piece, then square in and cut pattern piece diagonally toward opposite corner.
 See video.

 - Cut two straps, 1 1/4 inches wide by 18 inches long.
 Fold right sides together, matching long edges, and sew long edges.
 Turn tubes right side out.

 - Cut a cover for the bottom elastic, 1 1/2 inches wide (2 1/4 inches wide if you sewed elastic together to make a 3/4″ wide band instead of 3/8″) and about 3 inches less in length than your bra band size.